L.B.J. & C. Head Start’s Approach to School Readiness

 Encourage family input into the menus to ensure culturally diverse menus.

-Parents are invited to serve as officers of the Parent Center Committee, to serve as a Policy Council Representative or Alternate, and to share in the decision making process about the nature and operation of the program.
+Parents are invited to serve as officers of the Parent Committee, to serve as a Policy Council Representative or Alternate, and to share in the decision-making process about the nature and operation of the program.
 Parents may attend meetings and trainings.
 Suggestions are always welcome for consideration concerning the program.
 Parents are encouraged to observe in the classroom, volunteer in any area of the program operation, and apply for employment with Head Start when jobs become available.
 Parents should help develop activities for the children's locally-designed curriculum and to work as partners with the staff in the development and education of their child.

 Every third person in the classroom should be a volunteer.
 Parents are welcome to visit the center anytime.
 Parents can visit the classroom of their choice and participate to the degree they desire pending any legal restrictions.
 Parents can attend meetings and vote on decisions that are being made, and parents can also attend parent workshops and learn more about current topics.
 L.B.J.& C. Head Start is committed to the development of compassionate partnerships in the parent and staff relationship, while providing the children with optimum growth and development.

 Parent's participation is not required as a condition of his/her child's enrollment.
 Participation is voluntary.
 However, Head Start needs parental input into all aspects of the Head Start Program.
 L.B.J.& C. Head Start plays a key role in all communities that we are located in.
 Head Start depends on the community for support, guidance, resources, and advocacy.
 The community depends on Head Start for improving the quality of our society by giving children a foundation to succeed in life and providing needed services to families.
 Each year, a Parenting Training Program is offered in each of the Head Start locations.
-Assessment, Counseling, and Training Services (ACTS), as well as 21st Century Exploring Parenting are parent trainings that are made available each year.
+Assessment, Counseling, and Training Services (ACTS), as well as parent trainings that are made available each year.
 We encourage 100% participation in this exciting program.

 The goal of this Unit is to develop, improve, and maintain the quality of professional and paraprofessional staff performance at all levels and within all Units of L.B.J.& C. Head Start program.
 Head Start encourages and supports its staff and families we serve in utilizing the career development opportunities within our program.